-The SAFE Seas project will combat forced labor and human trafficking on fishing vessels in Indonesia and the Philippines.
-By strengthening government enforcement capacity and deepening engagement among fishers, the private sector and civil society, SAFE Seas will help promote supply chains free of exploitative labor and a fair playing field for workers in the U.S. and around the world.
+The SAFE Seas project works to counter forced labor and human trafficking on fishing vessels in Indonesia and the Philippines.
+The project works to strengthen government enforcement capacity and deepen engagement among fishers, the private sector and civil society.
+As a result, SAFE Seas helps to promote supply chains free of exploitative labor and a fair playing field for workers in the U.S. and around the world.

-SAFE Seas will build off of nearly twenty years of ILAB experience fighting trafficking and child labor in the fisheries sector by helping the governments of Indonesia and the Philippines strengthen regulations and policies to address labor exploitation on fishing vessels.
+SAFE Seas builds off nearly twenty years of ILAB experience fighting trafficking and child labor in the fisheries sector by helping the governments of Indonesia and the Philippines strengthen regulations and policies to address labor exploitation on fishing vessels.

 Working with government ministries and agencies, including labor, maritime/agriculture, anti-trafficking police and coast guard/defense, SAFE Seas helps to improve coordination and raise the profile of labor issues within government interagency structures.
 It also encourages the use of multi-disciplinary inspection models that integrate checks for forced labor, human trafficking and other exploitative practices into searches for illegal activity on fishing vessels.
 By engaging fishers themselves, the project ensures reporting and remedy mechanisms are relevant, accessible and responsive to their unique circumstances and needs.

 - Helped develop and is currently supporting the adoption of a National Action Plan for the Protection of Seafarers and Fishery Vessel Personnel (2021-2024) led by the Coordinating Ministry for Maritime Affairs and Investment.
 This plan will ultimately go into force, protecting fishers and seafarers throughout Indonesia.